UncombedCoconut/bbchallenge-deciders/decider-finite-automata-reduction/README.md

 - `DeciderType` = 10
 - `InfoLength` is variable, but corresponds to
-- `DeciderSpecificInfo` contains 1 byte for the direction (0 if as above the FSM is to scan left-to-right, 1 if reversed), then 2n bytes for a DFA transition table as described above
+- `DeciderSpecificInfo` contains 1 byte for the direction (0 if as above the FSM is to scan left-to-right, 1 if reversed), then |Σ|n bytes for a DFA transition table as described above
 - Note that Tony Guilfoyle (the above repo's author) has both implemented an independent verifier, and specified a format variant (`DeciderType` = 11) where the decider info defines the full DFA+NFA proof.
 - Warning: The DVF format has an `nEntries` header.
 This decider operates in append mode and lets that become stale.